freon4dsl/Freon-documentation/docu-content/010_Documentation/030_Defining_an_Editor/020_Indentation/+page.md

 ```

 In the following example, the line with the least indentation is
-`for every concept of type Text.` Its indentation will define the margin.
-It will
+`for every concept of type Text.`
-not be indented.
+It will not be indented.
 On the other hand,
 the text `This is` will be indented 10 spaces, `literal text` will be indented 8 spaces, etc.

 ```proto